 Travel to southern Italy and many delights await you.
-On the Sorrento Peninsula, the stunning, sun-soaked Mediterranean scenery of the Amalfi Coast entices visitors searching for romantic breaks away and picturesque walks along its coastline.
+The stunning, sun-soaked Mediterranean scenery of the Amalfi Coast and the Sorrento Peninsula entices visitors searching for romantic breaks away and picturesque walks along its coastline.
 History-lovers are equally satiated, as the area is rich with fascinating treasures.
 On our Highlights of the Amalfi Coast trip, we visit the legendary Pompeii and Herculaneum; places frozen in time after the eruption of Vesuvius.
-Below, we share an insight into the history of these remarkable places.
+And what makes these two Unesco World Heritage Sites even more fascinating is that the excavations are ongoing, meaning archaeologists are still uncovering new treasures that give more insight into what life was like before the eruption.
+Below, we share more about the history of these remarkable places.

 The eruption of Mount Vesuvius in AD 79

 In AD 79, one of the most famous volcano eruptions in the world occurred at Mount Vesuvius.
 Devasting the surrounding area, it is thought to have killed more than 30,000 people.
 Although Mount Vesuvius has experienced eight major eruptions over the last 17,000 years, this one left a lasting impression due to the way the hot ash formed casts around everything in its midst, perfectly preserving the fine details of its victims and their belongings.
 A catastrophic event of human tragedy has therefore led to one of the greatest insights into ancient history that has ever been uncovered.